Bethenny Frankel Slammed For Not Attending Women’s March: ‘My Daughter Comes First’

 “You did not march,” one person wrote with an inquisitive tone, to which Bethenny Frankel replied, “I did not.
 Time with my daughter comes first.
 Carole Radziwill is representin’.”

-After facing some harsh comments about not marching and getting involved in the marches that occurred all over the country, Frankel replied with a simple tweet that read she marches every day for women across the country.
-Bethenny recently announced that she’s using her famous image in other ways, as she’s working to help women get out of troublesome situations with various charities.
+After facing some harsh comments about not marching and getting involved in the marches that occurred all over the country, Frankel replied with a simple tweet that suggests she marches every day for women across the country.
+Bethenny recently announced that she’s using her famous image in other ways as she’s working to help women get out of troublesome situations with various charities.
 And some people felt that Frankel being a successful business woman was enough for her to set a great example for her fans and her daughter.

 “Bethenny keep pushing and making money, hopefully you can buy a great position and help make good changes!
 Rigged Electoral College got him in over 2 Million went AGAINST him.
-Spicer even lied with #’s attending :(,” one person wrote in support of Bethenny Frankel.
+Spicer even lied with #’s attending,” one person wrote in support of Bethenny Frankel.

 Watch out world #tbt @CaroleRadziwill pic.twitter.com/RGhm9T7Jpj